modflowpy/flopy/README.md

 + An overview of the options to enter *layer, row, column, data* values for packages such as the wel and ghb packages is given in the [flopy3boundaries](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3boundaries.ipynb) Notebook

++ An overview of how to control the format of numeric arrays written by FloPy to MODFLOW-based input files is given in the [flopy3_array_outputformat_options](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3_array_outputformat_options.ipynb) Notebook.

++ An overview of how FloPy3 handles external files for numeric arrays written by FloPy to MODFLOW-based input files is given in the [flopy3_external_file_handling](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3_external_file_handling.ipynb) Notebook.

++ An overview of FloPy3 capabilities to load a SFR2 file and evaluate data contained in the file is given in the [flopy3_SFR2_load](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3_SFR2_load.ipynb) Notebook.

 + The [lake example](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/lake_example.ipynb), a very simple *FloPy<sub>3</sub>* example of steady flow in a square model with a fixed head cell in the middle (representing a lake) in a 10-layer model.

 + A variant of the [water-table example](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3_WatertableRecharge_example.ipynb), a very simple example of one-dimensional groundwater flow in an unconfined aquifer with recharge, from the MODFLOW-NWT documentation (http://pubs.usgs.gov/tm/tm6a37/).
 This IPython Notebook build files for MODFLOW-NWT.